Rebekah Mercer: 2016 presidential election

-Donald Trump
+Trump administration

-Although initially a supporter of Ted Cruz in the 2016 presidential election, Mercer aimed her support at GOP candidate Donald Trump in June 2016 after Cruz lost the primary.
-Mercer directs the Mercer Family Foundation and served on the Executive Committee of the transition team of United States President-elect Donald Trump.
+Mercer directs the Mercer Family Foundation and served on the executive committee of Trump's first presidential transition team.

-In the Trump transition, Mercer helped in successfully lobbying against Mitt Romney as secretary of state and for Sen. Jeff Sessions as attorney general.
-People close to the transition said she had not favored Corey Lewandowski as possible Republican National Committee chair and that Lewandowski had reportedly resisted paying for services from data firm Cambridge Analytica–a company funded by the Mercers–early in the campaign, though a close associate of Mercer's denied the stories.
-Paul Manafort, Kellyanne Conway's predecessor as campaign director, was also said to be critical of Cambridge Analytica, which had worked for Ted Cruz and was financially backed by the Mercers.
-Conway reportedly said that after the inauguration, the expectation was that Mercer was likely to lead an outside group, funded by her father, aimed at bolstering Trump's agenda.
+People close to the transition said she opposed Corey Lewandowski as RNC chair, noting that Lewandowski had reportedly resisted paying for services from Cambridge Analytica, a data firm funded by the Mercers early in the campaign, though a close associate of Mercer's denied the stories.
+Lewandowski was not, however, supported for the RNC position and did not obtain it.
+Paul Manafort, Kellyanne Conway's predecessor as campaign director, who was also said to be critical of Cambridge Analytica, had worked for Ted Cruz and was financially backed by the Mercers.
+Conway reportedly said that, after Trump's inauguration, the expectation was that Mercer would likely lead an outside group, funded by her father, aimed at bolstering Trump's agenda.
 It was assumed that Cambridge Analytica would also assist the group's efforts.

-In 2010, Mercer bought six adjoining apartment units in Donald Trump's 41-story Heritage at Trump Place.

-Steve Bannon

-The Mercers first introduced Steve Bannon to Trump.
+The Mercers first introduced Steve Bannon to Donald Trump.
 Mercer helped create the film Clinton Cash with Bannon, a top political adviser to Trump at the time.
 She has been one of Bannon's main financial contributors.

 In late 2017, Bannon told several conservative donors that Mercer had pledged her financial support if he decided to run for president in 2020 against Trump.
 However, Mercer was frustrated by his comments to the media and disagreed with his public comments in support for Roy Moore, who was under fire for sexual misconduct allegations involving young girls.

-In January 2018 a person familiar with conversations between Mercer and Bannon said Mercer would no longer back Bannon financially.
-Mercer herself said that she had not spoken to Bannon, the former White House chief strategist, in many months and that she continued to support President Trump.
+In January 2018, a person familiar with conversations between Mercer and Bannon said Mercer would no longer back Bannon financially.
+Mercer said that she had not spoken to Bannon, the former White House chief strategist in the early months of the Trump administration, in many months but that she continued to support Trump.

 Breitbart News

 Mercer and her father, Robert Mercer were key financial benefactors for Breitbart News.
-Larry Solov, the CEO of Breitbart, said in February 2017 that they are part-owners.
+Larry Solov, the CEO of Breitbart, said in February 2017 that the Mercers are part-owners of the media outlet.
 Robert Mercer announced in November 2017 that he had sold his stake in the website to his daughters.